meyskens/linux-itf/src/kubernetes/resources/README.md

 data-wp-mysql-0   Bound    pvc-19f8e65f-81be-4436-916c-2672f486199c   8Gi        RWO            standard       3m46s
 ```

 PVC stands for Presistent Volume Claim and will get us a request for storage, minikube and kind will make some space on our local HDD.
-If you use Kubernetes in the cloud Kubernetes will actually order storage with your cloud provider for you! (on-premis you have to set something up yourself)
+If you use Kubernetes in the cloud Kubernetes will actually order storage with your cloud provider for you! (on-premise you have to set something up yourself)

 At last we also have secrets!
-These are stored securely by Kubernetes and can be injected into other resources, here passwords are stored for example.
+These are stored securely by Kubernetes and can be injected into other resources.
+Password can be stored here, for example.

 ```bash
 $ kubectl get secret